 Our work has been funded by the National Science Foundation, a NSF Graduate Research Fellowship, the Lerner Gray Fund of the American Museum of Natural History, the Marine Biological Laboratory (Woods Hole), RI NSF EPSCoR, and the University of Rhode Island.

-- The Role of Larval Orientation Behavior in Determining Population Connectivity – Sensory Ontogeny in a Coral Reef Goby (ongoing).
-Most coral reef fishes (and most marine fishes) have a complex life history that includes the dispersal of planktonic eggs and pelagic larvae, with remarkable swimming abilities.
-Late stage larvae of coral reef fishes are known to respond to olfactory, auditory, and visual cues to change their behavior and navigate to their settlement sites on reefs, but the morphology and the pattern and timing of development of the sensory systems that underlie these behaviors are not well studied.
-In this collaborative project with colleagues at Boston University and University of Miami, we are using a goby (Elactinus lori) for the first integrated analysis of the ontogeny of multiple sensory systems (olfaction, taste, lateral line, hearing, vision) and larval orientation behavior in a coral reef fish.
+- The Role of Larval Orientation Behavior in Determining Population Connectivity – Sensory Ontogeny in a Coral Reef Goby (ongoing) – Most coral reef fishes (and most marine fishes) have a complex life history that includes the dispersal of planktonic eggs and pelagic larvae, with remarkable swimming abilities.
+Late stage larvae of coral reef fishes are known to respond to olfactory, auditory, and visual cues to change their behavior and navigate to their settlement sites on reefs, but the morphology and the pattern and timing of development of the sensory systems that underlie these behaviors are not well known.
+In this collaborative project with colleagues at Boston University and University of Miami, we are using a goby (Elacatinus lori) for the first integrated analysis of the ontogeny of multiple sensory systems (olfaction, taste, lateral line, hearing, vision) and larval orientation behavior in a coral reef fish.
 The ultimate goal is to understand how the different sensory systems mediate navigation behavior of pelagic larvae, and the role of this behavior in determining settlement patterns and population connectivity in coral reef fishes.
 Funded by NSF grant 1459546 (Ocean Sciences).
 See: Goby Sensory Ontogeny page.